galister/wlx-overlay-s/README.md

 - Purple laser: Middle click
 - Stick up/down: Scroll wheel

-To **curve screens**, grab them with one hand, then with the other hand, hover the laser over the overlay and use the scroll action.
+To **curve a screen**, grab it with one hand.
+Then, using your other hand, hover the laser over the screen and use the scroll action.

-See the bindings section on how to grab, move and resize screens.
+See the [bindings](#default-bindings) section on how to grab, move and resize screens.

 ### The keyboard